 How is personalized, competency-based learning different than traditional learning?
 Below, we illustrate key differences between learning focused on personalized mastery vs. a more traditional approach to education, specifically in core areas such as school culture, learning continuum, learning pace, instruction, assessment and grading policies.

-- Traditional Education: Learning happens inside a traditional classroom, with little to no accommodation of student interests or learning styles.
+In traditional education, learning happens inside a traditional classroom, little to no accommodation of student interests or learning needs.

-- Traditional Education: Students are expected to master grade level college and career ready standards.
+In traditional education, students are expected to master grade level college- and career-ready standards.

-- Personalized, Competency-Based Learning: Students are expected to master competencies aligned to college and career ready standards with clear, transferable learning objectives.
+In personalized, competency-based learning, students are expected to master competencies aligned to college- and career-ready standards with clear, transferable learning objectives.

-- Traditional Education: Students advance at educator’s pace regardless of mastery or needing additional time.
-Additional time is usually only provided for students identified for special education.
+In traditional education, students advance at educator’s pace regardless of mastery or needing additional time.

-- Traditional Education: Grades are norm-referenced, reflect course standards, are typically based on weighted quarters and a final exam.
+In traditional education, grades are norm-referenced, reflect course standards and are typically based on weighted quarters and a final exam.

 In personalized, competency-based learning, grades reflect the degree of mastery of competencies.
 If students do not earn course credit, records indicate competencies that need to be re-learned instead of the entire course.